ginobilinie/codeBook/README.md

 106. grayCode.cpp: bit operation.
 Find some basic law, and use bit operation to left move. x<<=1, x= x<<1;

+107. subsetsWithDup.cpp: This is a typical question about dfs with duplicate cases.
+In each dfs level, we need to use a while loop to eliminate the remaining duplicates after this dfs level, since we donot like to waste dfs with duplicate begainings.

 # old
 for fun, forever